Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

 \subsection{Notations}

-{ We will mostly follow the notations of \cite{Bekaert2014b}.
+{ We will mostly follow the notations of \cite{Bekaert2014b}. ~\\

 Let $V$ be a vector space and $v,w\in V$ two vectors.
 We will denote by $v\vee w=\half\pl v\otimes w+w\otimes v\pr$ \big(respectively $v \wedge w=\half\pl v\otimes w-w\otimes v\pr$\big) the (anti)symmetric product, and similarly for higher products.
-The (anti)symmetrisation of indices is performed with weight one and is denoted by round (respectively, square) brackets, \eg $\Phi_{(\mu\nu)}\equiv\half\pl\Phi_{\mu\nu}+\Phi_{\nu\mu}\pr$ and $\Phi_{[\mu\nu]}\equiv\half\pl\Phi_{\mu\nu}-\Phi_{\nu\mu}\pr$.
+The (anti)symmetrisation of indices is performed with weight one and is denoted by round (respectively, square) brackets, \eg $\Phi_{(\mu\nu)}:=\half\pl\Phi_{\mu\nu}+\Phi_{\nu\mu}\pr$ and $\Phi_{[\mu\nu]}:=\half\pl\Phi_{\mu\nu}-\Phi_{\nu\mu}\pr$.

 Let $\cal V$ be a vector bundle over $\M$ with typical fibre the vector space $V$.
 By $\Gamma({\cal V})$, we will denote the space of its sections, \ie globally defined $V$-valued fields on $\M$.
 In contrast with \cite{Bekaert2014b}, the manifold $\M$ will stand for the ambient relativistic spacetime manifold of dimension $d+2$.
-Barred quantities will most often denote nonrelativistic objects defined on the $\pl d+1\pr$-dimensional nonrelativistic spacetime $\bar\M$. }
+Barred quantities will most often denote nonrelativistic objects defined on the $\pl d+1\pr$-dimensional nonrelativistic spacetime $\bar\M$ while ultrarelativistic objects on the $(d+1)$-ultrarelativistic spacetime $\tilde \M$ will be topped with a tilde.